thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 * Discuss what format will best express the nature of the content.
 For example, text only, or multi-media options such as diagrams, screenshots or video.
 * Discuss how the format you choose will impact maintenance.
 This can include human work-hours, as well as ongoing processes and infrastructure requirements.
 * Reference your style guide, which should have recommended guidelines for using multimedia, such as image size and video length.
 * For content with numerous items or steps, consider "chunking" content into sub-sections of 5-10 steps.
 It makes the information easier to read and remember, and gives the reader a sense of accomplishment after each chunk is completed.
-Chunking is recommended by major companies, such as within [Microsoft's writing style guide](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions#complex-procedures), and from the Nielsen Norman Group's [research on chunking and usability](https://www.nngroup.com/articles/short-term-memory-and-web-usability/).
+Chunking is recommended by major companies, such as Microsoft in its [writing style guide](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions#complex-procedures), and from the Nielsen Norman Group's [research on chunking and usability](https://www.nngroup.com/articles/short-term-memory-and-web-usability/).

 }